Share this article

 Congratulations!
 This is an exciting time.
 Opening a preschool can be a lot of work, but it is also very rewarding.
 With planning and preparation, you can set up a successful preschool that will positively impact the lives of children and families in your community.

-Here are 10 steps to take to help you open your preschool:
+Here are 10 steps that may help you open your preschool:

 1. Choose a focus.
 What type of program do you want to offer?
 How will your preschool differ from other ECE options in your area?
 What type of preschool will you open?